Why You Should Use a Humidifier for Winter

 You might also notice that the wooden doors in your home have shrunk slightly due to the same issue.
 This can make them more difficult to open and close.

 Another issue might be wobbly furniture.
-If it seems as though your dining room chairs and kitchen barstools aren't as sturdy as they once were, wintertime dryness could be to blame.
+If it seems as though your dining room chairs and kitchen barstools aren't as sturdy as they once were, wintertime dryness and air quality could be to blame.

 What's going on?

 Wood needs to maintain an adequate moisture level to look and function its best.
 When it's too dry, it undergoes a natural dehydrating process that directly affects its structure.
-A humidifier can help increase your relative humidity levels to keep your household valuable as protected as possible.
+Humidifying can help increase your relative humidity levels to keep your household valuable as protected as possible.

 7. Decrease Static